 If you are not careful, you may miss the opportunity to make more profits or simply get caught up in the price race of B2B marketing.

-Value-based pricing strategy is a pricing strategy where a company sets its prices based on the perceived value that its products or services offer to customers, rather than on the cost of the product or service or the prices of competitors.
-This strategy is based on the idea that customers are willing to pay more for a product or service that they perceive as providing greater value.
+Value-based pricing strategy is a pricing strategy where a company sets its prices based on the perceived.
+Value that its products or services offer to customers, rather than on the cost of the product.
+Service or the prices of competitors this strategy is based on the idea that customers are willing to pay.
+More for a product or service that they perceive as providing greater value.

 Based on the worth of the goods and the price that the client is willing to pay, the pricing would be appropriately determined.